Sheila here. 🙂

 Until next time, Happy Sleuthing!

 The Superbowl will be here soon and we’re gathering our Game Day recipes now.
-Sheila makes a great chickpea dip – lots of flavor and easy to put together, so we thought we’d add it to the munchies table this year.
+Sheila makes a great sun-dried tomato dip – lots of flavor and easy to put together, so we thought we’d add it to the munchies table this year.
 You know, the table where people graze all afternoon and evening in between the chili and pizza and sandwich snacks.
 Nobody ever died eating it, so we figure it’s a keeper. 😉

 Almost anyone that travels via commercial airlines has a story to tell about lost luggage, flight delays, or the latest TSA rules.
 It was such a hot topic among my buddies right before one of my trips that I did a little research and posted, “What does the TSA really do?”
 Read it here.